The new year has finally arrived so it’s time for a new memory planner.

 So how do you fancy some help in planning your year?

-This is something I came up with when expecting my second child.
+My memory planner was something I came up with when expecting my second child.
 I was so worried that in the blur of newborn days, my eldest who was 3 at the time, would miss out on the fun times we’d always shared together.
-It’s also easy to forget your own name as a new parent, so planning to go to new places is often virtually impossible.
+It’s easy to forget your own name as a new parent, so planning to go to new places is often virtually impossible.

 12-month memory planner